IP : Java Glossary

 Determining your own IP Address

-Unfortunately, unsigned Applets will be told the hostname is localhost/127.0.0.1 since such nosiness is considered a security breach.
+In Java you can determine the IP of the machine running the Java application or Applet with: Unfortunately, unsigned Applets will be told the hostname is localhost/127.0.0.1 since such nosiness is considered a security breach.
 Signed Applets will be told the truth.
 Further, if you are behind a router or firewall, you will just get your local LAN address, e.g. [192.168.2.34], not the facing address you are known by out on the Internet via your proxy.

-If your webserver supports SSI you can get such information via the REMOTE_HOST (URL) REMOTE_ADDR (IP) SERVER_NAME (URL) and SERVER_ADDR (IP) directives.
+If your webserver supports SSI you can get such information via the REMOTE_HOST ( URL ) REMOTE_ADDR ( IP ) SERVER_NAME (URL ) and SERVER_ADDR ( IP ) directives.

-There are various utilities that periodically probe to find out your IP address, then notify you if your face IP changes, and also notify the DynDns server.
+There are various utilities that periodically probe to find out your IP address, then notify you if your face IP changes and also notify the DynDns server.

 Finding Out Someone Else’s IP

-You can use Obviously you must be online to the Internet for these calls to work, and you need a functioning DNS (Domain Name Service lookup) server.
+You can convert DNS name to IP or IP to DNS name with this snippet of Java code.
+In other words, you can find out the DNS name or IP of an arbitrary website given either its name or IP with: You can use Obviously you must be online to the Internet for these calls to work and you need a functioning DNS lookup) server.
 I have heard reports that if either of these conditions are not met, instead of getting an exception, you just get 0.0.0.0 as the IP of every website.

 If you are behind a firewall you may not have access to DNS or reverse DNS lookup.
 You might experiment by putting the DNS-IP pair in your Windows or NT HOSTS file, or working purely with IPs.
 Sometimes the receiver requires a DNS name, not just a pure IP.
 In that case you can provide one with URLConnection.setRequestProperty().

 Unfortunately, finding out your server’s IP will trip the sandbox security mechanism in an Applet.
 You could sign the Applet, or you can dance around the problem this way: you get the server name from getCodeBase().getServer(), open a Socket to port 80 and retrieve the local IP address from that Socket.
-If getServer() returns null, the Applet is running locally, and you could just use localhost namely 127.0.0.1 as the IP address.
+If getServer() returns null, the Applet is running locally and you could just use localhost namely 127.0.0.1 as the IP address.
 In Linux you could use .

-You can find out who owns a domain name at http://www.networksolutions.com/cgi-bin/whois/whois.
+You can find out who owns a domain name at http://www.networksolutions.com/whois/index.jsp.
 Unfortunately, you can no longer find out who owns an IP.
 For that you need arin.net.

 If you need finer control than InetAddress gives you, e.g. the ability to select the DNS server, try DNSJava.